andi1400/bestXStreamRating/README.md

 cd ..
 mvn clean install
 ```
-Make sure to download the AFINN-111.txt as described in the Prerequisites section, create a configuration file of terms and you should be good to go.
+Make sure to download the AFINN-111.txt as described in the Prerequisites section, create a configuration file of terms and you should be good to go for deployment in local mode now.

 ## License